Last Updated: January 24, 2018

 Connections uses personally identifiable information voluntarily supplied by you to fulfill requests for information, deliver services to you or for your school, or to carry out the transactions you or your school have requested.
 For example, if you register for a Connections Academy school using a Website, information will be collected about you and your child(ren) in order to process your registration.
 This information will be included in Connexus®.
 Enrollment information that is collected in this manner may be provided to school districts or other third parties as required by state law, federal law, and/or school operating procedures.
 Similarly, if you participate in a virtual learning program through your school and the school has contracted with Connections to utilize ROADS® in connection with the school’s virtual learning program, personally identifiable information about you will be input into ROADS® by you and/or your school to facilitate the provision of virtual learning services to you.

 Connections may also use personally identifiable information to communicate special messaging, new services, or upcoming events, to provide educational services to students and to otherwise support students, parents, legal guardians, and staff and/or your school with regard to matters such as academic progress, testing, attendance, customer service, or to share information with you related to legislative or regulatory initiatives that could potentially benefit or threaten virtual education in your state, to invite you to share your experience with virtual education, or in the event of an emergency.
+By providing your mobile number you consent to receive communications by way of pre-recorded and/or autodialed calls.
 The information will be treated confidentially within Connections, in the same way that we protect other such confidential information.

 We may share personally identifiable information within our affiliated companies and certain service providers.
 They will use this information to process transactions you have requested, provide customer service and inform you of products or services we offer that you may find useful.
 Our service providers may include consultants, vendors and companies that perform marketing services on our behalf.
 We require our service providers to protect your personally identifiable information and to use or disclose it only for the work they are performing for us, or as permitted by law.